kosli-dev/code-review-demo/scenarios.md

     merge develop id: "m1" tag: "1.0.1"
 ```

-# S2: 2 Committers and both approve
+# S2: Two Committers and both approve

 #### Given

-- Alice is a committer and a reviewer
+- Sami is a committer and an approver
-- and Bob is a committer and a reviewer
+- and Faye is a committer and an approver
-- and tag `1.0.0` is a trusted baseline
+- and tag `1.0.0` is a trusted baseline from commit `c1`

 #### When

-- Alice commits `c2` on `develop`
+- Sami commits `c2` on `develop`
-- and Bob commits `c3` on `develop`
+- and Faye commits `c3` on `develop`
-- and Bob raises a pull request for `c3` to be merged into `main`
+- and Steve raises a pull request for `c3` to be merged into `main`
-- and Alice approves the pull request
-- and Bob approves the pull request
+- and Sami approves the pull request
-- and Bob merges the pull request
+- and Faye approves and merges the pull request, creating merge commit `m1`

 #### Then